jcmartin/bladeRF/fx3_firmware/benchmark/README.md

 These results are from a 2023 MacBook Pro (Host Controller Driver: AppleT8112USBXHCI) using `libbladeRF_test_usb_benchmark` with 4 in-flight 1 MiB transfers.

+For reference, the required throughput for 12-bit modes at 122.88 Msps is 2.964 Gbps for non-meta and 2.982 Gbps for meta.

 | Burst Length | DMA Buffer Size | DMA Buffer Count | Throughput (Gbps) |
 | ------------ | --------------- | ---------------- | ----------------- |
 | 1            | 2048            | 22               | 2.399063          |